-Demand movements The sustainability of collusion also depends on demand movements over time.
+Demand movements The sustainability of collusion is affected by demand movements over time.
 Consider first the case of a market whose demand is known to steadily grow over time.
-Collusion in this market is more easily sustainable than if the demand is decreasing for a simple reason: future demand affects the losses from deviating, which are greater the higher future demand.
+Collusion in this market is more easily sustainable than if the demand is decreasing for a simple reason: future demand affects the losses from deviating, which are the greater the higher future demand.